-As part of the Nanotube Metrology project at NIST I seek to develop the metrology for, and characterize the fundamental properties of, single-wall carbon nanotubes (SWCNTs), both as pristine materials, and as dispersed in liquid media.
+As project leader for the Particles, Tubes and Colloids project at NIST I seek to develop the metrology for, and characterize the fundamental properties of dispersed nanoparticles using solution phase methods.
+A primary target of my project's research is single-wall carbon nanotubes (SWCNTs), both as pristine materials, and as dispersed in liquid media.

 An example of a key technology in use in my lab is ultracentrifugation.
 Once I have dispersed SWCNTs in a centrifuge, through proper experimental design, I can separate them into fractions with different lengths, diameter distributions, metallics from semiconducting, empty ones from water-filled ones, and even enrich the enantiomeric handedness.
 This can all be controlled through altering the balance of the forces acting on the nanotubes in the centrifuge, and is effectively accomplished by changing the speed, temperature, amount/kind of surfactant, and-or the liquid density used in the processing.

 I also use ultracentrifugation as a powerful characterization tool in my project.
 Analytical ultracentrifugation, in which we can directly observe the motion of particles during the centrifugation, allows for the characterization of size distributions and interfacial binding characteristics of nanotubes (and other nanoparticles) in their native environments.
 Recent efforts in AUC have demonstrated the power of small changes in the structure of adsorbed molecules at the nanotube interface to make significant differences to the amount of molecules that adsorb, and the nanotube properties.
 By careful experimentation, the effects of single-point structural modifications to these molecules were able to be linked to the resulting properties,.